riscvarchive/riscv-platform-specs/riscv-unix.md

 Unless otherwise specified by a given I/O device,
 I/O regions are at least point-to-point strongly ordered.
-All devices attached to a given PCIe root complex are on the same ordered channel (numbered 2 or above), though different root complexes may not be on the same ordering channel.
+All devices attached to a given PCIe root complex are on the same ordered channel (numbered 2 or above), though different root complexes might not be on the same ordering channel.